28547939/vpncore/README.md

 to install and configure a GRE tunnel.

 * Local GRE tunnel
-  * This is the same as the above, except the client has the GRE tunnel installed locally.
+  * This is similar to the above, except the client has the GRE tunnel installed locally, and we set a default route through the remote end of the tunnel instead of a policy route.

 * SOCKS proxy
   * This is an option for clients which can't use a tunnel (for example an